Tommertom/md-copilot-mon/README.md

 ## Features

-*   Realtime monitoring of `.md` files, so new and updated notes appear automatically.
+*   Realtime monitoring of Copilot session markdown and state files, so agent updates appear as they happen.
-*   Built-in WYSIWYG markdown editor (single rendered pane) with save button for updating files directly from the UI.
+*   Built-in rendered markdown editor with save support for quickly updating notes while you monitor live agent activity.
 *   `Ctrl+S` (`Cmd+S` on macOS) triggers the same save action as the **Save** button for the active file.
-*   Quick file list for fast context switching while editing rendered markdown directly, showing both detected title and file path.
+*   Fast context switching with a recent file list showing detected title and path for each session artifact.
-*   Automatically surfaces plans generated in Copilot plan mode.
+*   Automatically surfaces plans generated in Copilot plan mode so agent intent is visible at a glance.
-*   Copy rendered editor content as raw markdown to the clipboard, and paste markdown from the clipboard back into the editor.
-*   Optional DOCX export for sharing notes outside the app.
-*   Built-in popup tools for Pop Out, Git Diff, Todos, Events, Session Files, and Session Research monitoring.
+*   Dedicated mini-app views for Git Diff, Todos, Events, Session Files, Session Research, and Session Checkpoints to inspect agent actions and outputs.
+*   Pop Out support for multi-window layouts, making it easy to organize an Agent HQ / vibe engineering workspace.
 *   Events viewer caches loaded sessions/events in-browser and only refetches when **Refresh** is clicked.
+*   Copy/paste rendered content as markdown and optionally export to DOCX for sharing outside the app.

 ## How it works

 1. A Node watcher tracks markdown file changes (create/update) in realtime.
 2. The backend serves a capped, recent file list plus rendered markdown content.
 3. The backend pushes file-change events via SSE so the web UI refreshes list/preview automatically and supports DOCX export.
+4. The web UI provides a markdown editor with save button that sends updates back to the backend, which writes to disk and triggers file-change events for live refresh.

 ## Screenshot - Agent HQ
 ![Screenshot 1 - Agent HQ](./screenshots/md-copilot-viewer.png)